hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 When I attempted to use AVA models to evaluate visual quality of images, I've got quite garbage results (which is inevitable with correlation 0.6).
 This is clearly seen from confusion matrix.
 To understand what is wrong, I contacted authors and searched for another pretrained models.
 For the authors' response, the most relevant metric for this task is correlation.
 Which means, on my opinion, that those are exactly the results they've got.
 Predictions of this model cannot be used to evaluate images, but it can be a component of some ensemble.
 Moreover, there is another interesting thing you can do: compute cosine similarity for the outputs of global average pooling layer ("features"), and this metric might be more descriptive, as I will show below on the example of TID2013 model.

 The reason why correlation is so low is that the dataset itself might be bad: even stronger models did not achieve better results.
-Also, correlation obtained for the model, trained on patches, is very close, which means that the models aptures rather image quality features than content.
+Also, correlation obtained for the model, trained on patches, is very close, which means that the model captures rather image quality features than content.
 It can be supported by the fact that model predicts variance of scores very poorly, which is covered in the original paper.

 I did oversampling of the data with low and high mean scores, but got no improvement.
 These models were trained without oversampling.

 As it was already mentioned, you can use `infer` scripts to compute output from AVA models for some images.
 To train those models, you can start with the train scripts I provided, but just as the beginning: I was starting them as `python3 -i ava_vanilla.py` and then manually stopped training with Ctrl-C and re-entered the lines with new learning rate, `model.compile` and `model.fit_generator`.
 The approximate scheme is: batch size=16, 1 epoch pretrain, lr=1e-3 (with base model frozen), then unfreeze all layers and train for 4 epochs lr=10-4, 12 epochs lr=5x10-6, 1 epoch 5x10-7.
 But you need to watch yourself.

-As for TID2013 model, it also showed some surprises.
-Having very high correlation, it was supposed to work very good.
-However, doing inference on some real-world images with different level of jpeg compression (quality 80, 70, 60, 40) revealed, that is sometimes outputs low scores for raw image, and higher scores for jpeg compression.
+As for TID2013 model, you can pretrain it for 3-4 epochs with high learning rate 10-3, or 10-4, and then train for 200-300 epochs with lr=10-5 or lower.
+It also showed some surprises.
+Having very high correlation, it was supposed to work very good - however, doing inference on some real-world images with different level of jpeg compression (quality 80, 70, 60, 40) revealed, that it sometimes outputs low scores for raw image, and higher scores for jpeg compression.
 You can check this behavior for both mine and idealo models using script `test_distortions.py`.

 For the central patch from `res.jpg` it gives the following scores: